5k-mirrors/poe-live-search-manager/README.md

 # Poe::Sniper

-#### Desktop tool for Path of Exile to make instant offers for listed items without leaving the game.
+#### Desktop tool for Path of Exile for managing live item searches and making instant offers without leaving the game.

-It is an alternative to keeping several browser tabs open but it consumes far less resources and you don’t need to switch between the game and the browser tabs all the time.
-You can use custom search criteria and message the seller instantly in-game.
+It is an alternative to keeping several trade site tabs open in the browser and having to leave the game to check new items.
+It consumes far less resources and let's you message the seller instantly in-game.

 Supported trade sites:
 - [pathofexile.com/trade](https://www.pathofexile.com/trade/search/)